Key Takeaways

 In the context of Authorized User (AU) tradelines, it refers to an existing account belonging to a primary cardholder that is added to your credit report.

-The Step-by-Step Reporting Process: How Your Credit Report Gets a Boost
+The Step-by-Step Reporting Process: How the Account Gets Reported

 So, how exactly does this 'joining the flock' happen on a practical, bureaucratic level?
 It’s a straightforward, albeit often misunderstood, process.
 Think of it as a series of crucial steps that bring the benefits of a seasoned account to your fledgling financial file: